 - Close doors to out of bound rooms

-- Lock cupboards where possible (some cat breeds can open doors, find out more with 5 different cat breeds and their personalities)
+- Lock cupboards where possible (some cat breeds can open doors; find out with our 5 different cat breeds and their personalities article)

 - Don’t leave wires, cords, long potentially tangly threads or plastic bags lying around